Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Step 1: Prepare Multimeter

-Before you begin testing your ignition coil with a multimeter, it’s essential to ensure that your multimeter is set up correctly.
+Before you begin testing your ignition coil with a multimeter, it’s essential to ensure that your is set up correctly.
 Make sure to select the appropriate setting for measuring resistance, usually denoted by the omega symbol (Ω).
 This setting is crucial for accurately measuring the resistance of the ignition coil.

 Step 2: Locate Ignition Coil